ncatlab/nlab-content/pages/6/6/3/7/27366/content.md

+Finally to see that also the semidirect product of these two groups is represented in that (eq:SemidirectProductRelations) holds:

-Now by unwinding the definitions and direct computation we find that the statement (eq:SemidirectProductRelations) holds for $m = S,T$ any one of the modular generators (eq:ModularGenerators):
+We may explicitly check this for $m \in \{S,T\}$ any one of the modular generators (eq:ModularGenerators) by unwinding the above definitions:
 $$
   \begin{array}{ccl}
     S(W_a)